 “Actually, though, Valentine’s Day should function as a small reminder of the kind of romance we should be cultivating 365 days a year.
 It should help us see that the reason why Valentine’s Day brings out the best in us —romantically speaking.
 That is because it’s something we mark on the calendar.
 We plan for it.
 We go to the store a week in advance to avoid that sick feeling of choosing from the picked-over cards left behind.

-Here’s another way of looking at the days following Valentine’s Day.
+Below is another way of looking at romantic opportunities following Valentine’s Day.
 It’s found in the Couple Things Blog article titled, The Day After Valentine’s.
-(I’ll just give you a shortened version of it –you can read it in its entirety on their web site):
+(Below is a shortened version of it; but you can read it in its entirety on their web site):

 “Consider February 15th [and beyond].
 That’s right, looking into tomorrow could help you pull out the stops on your efforts today.
 Consider…